perladvent/perldotcom/content/article/perl-hacks-perl-school-and-the-future-of-perl-publishing.md

 for those.
 But, to be honest, that's about the only place I can guarantee much interest in Perl training in the UK these days.

+\
+\

-## You previously wrote the print books [Data Munging with Perl](https://www.manning.com/books/data-munging-with-perl) (Manning Press) and [Template Toolkit](http://www.template-toolkit.org/book.html) (O'Reilly & Associates, with Andy Wardley and Darren Chamberlain).
+#### You previously wrote the print books [Data Munging with Perl](https://www.manning.com/books/data-munging-with-perl) (Manning Press) and [Template Toolkit](http://www.template-toolkit.org/book.html) (O'Reilly & Associates, with Andy Wardley and Darren Chamberlain).
 How is Perl School's process different than what you experienced with those publishers?

-I guess the main diff—erence is that there's a lot less process involved with the Perl School books.
+I guess the main difference is that there's a lot less process involved with the Perl School books.

 With a traditional publisher, there are lots of departments involved.